 A Few Other Grain-Free/Paleo Breakfast Options

-I promised you yesterday in the “go big” Monday Mission that I’d share the grain-free granola recipes I played with this weekend:
+I promised you yesterday in my elimination diet recipes that I’d share the grain-free granola recipes I played with this weekend:

 - Grain-free granola (recipe found in the newly expanded Healthy Snacks to Go eBook, pictured above): The first time we made this recipe, we may have kind of eaten it all in one day.
 In fact, I had to say to my husband, “Please leave a little for me to try with milk in the morning!”

 - Sometimes you really just want to grab something and go, without all the prep.
 I hear you!!
 Have you ever tried to find a soaked-oats granola in the store?
 Pretty hard, isn’t it… but Amazon has a few options!

 - The grain-free almond apple pancakes (which used to be in this post as well, if you’re looking for them from a bookmark or pin) are over here with better photos (like the one below)…